passiomatic/elm-figma-api/README.md

 Here we start a request to export the node with ID `1:6` into a PNG file.

+    import Http
+    import Figma as F

     F.exportNodesAsPng
         ( F.personalToken "your-token" )
         "your-file-key"
-        ExportFinished
         [ "1:6" ]
+        |> Http.send ExportFinished

-Once finished the `ExportFinished` message will contain a list of `ExportedImage`, containing URL's for the rendered images.
+Once finished the `ExportFinished` message will contain a list of `ExportedImage`, with the URL's for the rendered images.

+## Changes from previous version

+* All top module functions now return a `Http.Request` value instead of `Cmd`, so you can chain calls together.
+See `getFile` documentation for an example.
+* Added `BooleanGroup` and `BooleanOperation`.
+* Added support for file versions.

 ## Missing pieces

-* Document versions
 * Export geometry data
+* Prototype transitions and easing settings
+* Styles

 If you need any of these features please open an issue.